April 1, 2025

 YouTube Shorts is the platform's way of allowing creators to post shorter clips on YouTube.
 They're limited to 60 seconds in length, are vertical (instead of horizontal), and appear in the Shorts feed—a never-ending carousel of videos posted by other creators.

-Reach a wider audience
+Reach a wider audience with Shorts

-There’s one key difference between traditional YouTube videos and Shorts: the people who watch traditional long-form videos likely search for them, but when they head to Shorts, they’re relying on the algorithm to show videos they’d be interested in—without any prompts in the form of a YouTube search.
+There's one key difference between traditional YouTube videos and Shorts: the people who watch traditional long-form videos likely search for them, but when they head to Shorts, they're relying on the algorithm to show videos they'd be interested in—without any prompts in the form of a YouTube search.
+This is why learning how to create YouTube Shorts from existing videos can help you reach new audiences.

-This gives you a shot at reaching new audiences who aren’t actively looking for what you provide, but could be swayed in the direction of your business’s YouTube channel.
+This gives you a shot at reaching new audiences who aren't actively looking for what you provide, but could be swayed in the direction of your business's YouTube channel.
+Repurposing existing videos into Shorts allows you to maintain a consistent posting schedule without creating entirely new content every time.

-You’ve already put the hard work into creating a YouTube video.
+You've already put the hard work into creating a YouTube video.
 Repurposing what you already have prevents you from starting the entire process all over again to produce new content.
-You’re just clipping the video you’ve already made and have a bunch of new footage to share on YouTube.
+You're just clipping the video you've already made and have a bunch of new footage to share on YouTube.
+Remember that Shorts must be in vertical format (9:16 aspect ratio) and under 60 seconds to qualify as YouTube Shorts.

 🎙 Repurposing a podcast?
 Here's how to optimize your podcast for YouTube

-While you can use YouTube’s repurposing feature to turn videos into YouTube Shorts, you don’t have to limit your video clip to the platform.
-Choose a different tool (such as Descript’s video editor) to save the snippet.
+While you can use YouTube's repurposing feature to turn videos into YouTube Shorts, you don't have to limit your video clip to the platform.
+Choose a different tool (such as Descript's video editor) to save the snippet.
 From there, you can upload it to other social media platforms where short-form videos thrive, such as TikTok, Instagram Reels, or Facebook.
+This cross-platform approach helps you maximize the value of your original content.

 Just like that, you've got enough content to power your social media accounts for a few weeks—all from a single YouTube video.

-Step 1.
-Create and upload your video
+Step 1: Create and upload your original video

 The first step is to produce your video and upload it to your YouTube channel.
 The best videos have a strong hook, focus on a topic that your target audience is interested in, and are easy to follow.
 A good script—which can simply be a list of talking points—is a great tool to have at this stage.